 (See graphics at the bottom of this page.)

 May 13 2021

-The following reporting is utterly typical of the media.
+The following is standard reporting by the media.

 Bill Chappell of NPR writes on Tuesday, May 11, 2021:

 Renewable Energy Capacity Jumped 45% Worldwide In 2020

 Despite the pandemic, the world's renewable energy capacity jumped 45% to 280 gigawatts in 2020, part of "an unprecedented boom" in wind and solar energy.

 Actually, global consumption of the combination of wind and solar energy increased from 3.08 percent to 3.59 percent of total global energy consumption from 2019 to 2020.
 (See note 1 at bottom of page.)

 This poor energy reporter, as with most of them, doesn't seem know the difference between power and energy; thus his opening sentence has no meaning.
 Energy is measured in gigawatt hours, while power is measured in gigawatts.
 It would be like saying that the distance from Minneapolis to Bemidji is 215 miles per hour.